valentinvogt/npde-summary/chapters/03.typ

 ]
 So h-refinement refines the mesh (smaller and smaller triangles) and p-refinement chooses more powerful basis functions (start with linear, then quadratic, etc.).
-The h in h-refinement corresponds to the mesh
+The h in h-refinement refers to the mesh
 width:
 #definition(number: "3.2.1.4", "Mesh width")[
   Given a mesh $cal(M) = { K }$, the *mesh width* $h_(cal(M))$ is defined as